marcueberall/traveller-rpg-sheets/README.md

 I also removed the multiple files for fillable and printing use.
 There is now only a single file that can be used to print for manual, analog use.

+A redesign of the ship sheet will follow tomorrow (hopefully).
+Until then, I decided to remove the old one from the repository to minimize confusion about different verions and designs.

 # todo
 I am currently working on the robot, npc and vehicle sheet.